-The journey, which began in 2003 when Remo Ruffini invested in the Group, has always been coherent and pursued "without compromise".
+The journey, which began in 2003 when Remo Ruffini acquired the Group, has always been coherent and pursued without compromise.

 The heart of Moncler and the source of its originality is the "Archive", from which the first collections of the brand were inspired and today continue to be a central and important part of the Moncler collections.